FaiyazAwsaf/Codeforces/README.md

 # Codeforces
-This is an account of all the Codeforces problems I have solved after I started my UG as a Software Engineering major
+This is an account of all the Codeforces problems I solve as I progress through my UG as a Software Engineering major.